 For general information on anti-aging creams, continue reading this shopping guide.

-In most cases, the visible signs of aging begin to appear when a person is in her 30s.
+In most cases, the visible signs of aging begin to appear when a person is in their 30s.
 For maximum benefit, you should begin using an anti-aging cream at this time (or even earlier), and you should continue to use it as you age.

 The sooner you start using anti-aging products, the better results you’re likely to see.
 For this reason, some people begin using anti-aging cream in their 20s.